mmoench16/personal-website-2/README.md

 # Personal Portfolio Website (Flask + Firestore)

 This project is a modern, responsive personal portfolio website built with Flask and Bootstrap, designed to showcase my work, skills, and to enable people to get in touch with me.
-It features dynamic project data sourced from Google Firestore, a secure contact form with email integration, and a clean, professional UI.
+It features dynamic project data sourced from Google Firestore, a secure contact form with bot protection, and a clean, professional UI.

 ---